Association for Israel Studies: Officials

-Awards

-To recognize excellence in the field of Israel Studies, the Association offers the following awards:

-AIS Lifetime Achievement Award honors a lifetime of exceptional scholarship and academic achievement in the field of Israel Studies.
-The award recognizes a senior scholar whose lasting and path-breaking contributions have significantly shaped the field.

-AIS Early Career Award recognizes an exceptional scholar who has made significant contributions to the field of Israel Studies.

-Yonathan Shapiro Award for Best Book in Israel Studies is given for the best book in Israel Studies published during the last calendar year.
-The award honors the memory of Yonathan Shapiro (1929-1997), one of Israel’s most distinguished and influential sociologists.

-Ben Halpern Award for Best Dissertation in Israel Studies is given for the best doctoral dissertation in the various fields of Israel Studies approved during the last calendar year.
-The award honors the memory of Ben Halpern (1912-1990), a founding member of the Board of Directors of the Association.

-Baruch Kimmerling Prize for Best Graduate Paper is given for the best paper presented by a graduate student at the last AIS annual meeting.
-This award honors the memory of Baruch Kimmerling (1939-2007), a leading public intellectual and sociologist in Israel.

 Journal

 In 1986, the AIS began to publish a scholarly journal, Israel Studies Review (ISR), published a few times a year by Berghahn Books.
 ISR explores modern and contemporary Israel from the perspective of the social sciences, history, the humanities, and cultural studies and welcomes submissions on these subjects.
 The journal also pays close attention to the relationships of Israel to the Middle East and to the wider world; it encourages scholarly articles with this broader theoretical or comparative approach provided the focus remains on modern Israel.

 One of the main tasks of the ISR is to review in a timely manner recent books on Israel-related themes, published in English and Hebrew.
 Authors and publishers are invited to send their books for review consideration.

-The Israel Studies Review editors fully recognize the passions and controversies present in this field.
-They are dedicated to the mission of the ISR as a non-partisan journal publishing scholarship of the highest quality, and are proud to contribute to the growth and development of the field of Israel Studies.